 With its undeniable greatness, Macross: Do You Remember Love? is ultimately why I remember my love for anime.

 Thank you for reading.
 If you enjoyed this article, please click the like button below and also please consider sharing this article to your fellow Macross and anime fans.
-Also my fantasy book The World of Havenor is still available in paperback and e-book format.

 Author’s Note: This article was originally published at my old Geeks and Villagers blog.
 What you read on this website was an updated and expanded version.
 In other words, this newest version you just read is the most definitive version.